orangemug/bash-selenium-standalone/README.md

  - chromedriver
  - geckodriver

-Then `selenium-standalone` will be started passing any args along to `selenium-standalone`
+Then `selenium-standalone` will be started passing any args along to `selenium-standalone.jar`

 ```
-./bash-selenium-standalone
+./bash-selenium-standalone [options]
 ```

 The files will be saved to a `.bash-selenium-standalone` directory where you ran the script from.